-Bass Harold Wilson’s 2017-2018 season includes a company debut with Arizona Opera as Fasolt In Das Rheingold and a return to Dayton Opera as Timur In Turandot and Don Basilio in Il barbiere di Siviglia.
-Last season included a return to Opera Colorado, singing Ashby in La fanciulla del West, his role debut of Mustafa in L’italiana in Algieri with Sarasota Opera, Oroe in Semiramide with Baltimore Concert Opera and Opera Delaware, and his company debut with the Caramoor Festival singing Ernesto in Il Pirata.
+His 2017-2018 season included a company debut with Arizona Opera as Fasolt in Das Rheingold and a return to Dayton Opera as Timur In Turandot and Don Basilio in Il barbiere di Siviglia.
+The previous season included a return to Opera Colorado, singing Ashby in La fanciulla del West, his role debut of Mustafa in L’italiana in Algieri with Sarasota Opera, Oroe in Semiramide with Baltimore Concert Opera and Opera Delaware, and his company debut with the Caramoor Festival singing Ernesto in Il Pirata.

 The 2015-2016 season included returns to several companies for the bass: covering Timur in Turandot with the Metropolitan Opera, Ramfis in Aida with Opera Colorado, and the roles of Rocco and Marcovaldo in productions of Fidelio and La battaglia di Legnano, respectively, with Sarasota Opera.
 Additionally, he debuted the role of Polonio in Opera Delaware’s anticipated production of Amleto.
 In concert, he made a company debut with the Grand Junction Symphony as the bass soloist in Verdi’s Requiem, and as the bass soloist in Mozart’s Requiem with MCP at Carnegie Hall.